-At the start of the Montreal Impact’s training camp under new head coach Frank Klopas, Ferrari voiced his concern for the fact that the team didn’t make a splash on the transfer front this offseason.
+At the start of the Montreal Impact’s training camp under new head coach Frank Klopas, Ferrari voiced his concern about his team not making a splash on the transfer front this offseason.

 “I think we need to improve,” Ferrari told TVA Sports.
 “Right now, if I think about [last year’s team], I think that we are not as good.
 We lost key players and we did not replace anybody.”